JonasJurczok/factorio-todo-list/README.md

 ## Changelog

+### 1.5.0
+* Added scrollbar to make it usable with a lot of tasks
+* Added window height option to match default window height to screen size

 ### 1.4.6
 * Bugfix: it was not possible to load old saves that did not contain this mod